HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Usage by type

 The biggest usage of custom properties appears to be naming colors and keeping colors consistent throughout.
 Approximately 1 in 5 desktop pages and 1 in 6 mobile pages uses custom properties in `background-color`, and the top 11 properties that contain `var()` references are either color properties or shorthands that contain colors.
 Lengths is the second biggest usage, with `width` and `height` being used with `var()` in 7% of mobile pages (interestingly, only around 3% of desktop pages).
 This is also confirmed by the types of most popular values, with color values accounting for 52% of all custom property declarations.
-Dimensions (= a number + a unit, e.g. lengths, angles, times etc.) were the second more popular type, higher than unitless numbers (12%), despite guidance to prefer the latter, since numbers can be converted to dimensions via `calc()` and multiplication, but dimensions cannot be converted to numbers as dividing with dimensions is not supported yet.
+Dimensions (a number + a unit, e.g. lengths, angles, times etc.) were the second more popular type, higher than unitless numbers (12%).
+This is despite guidance to prefer the latter, since numbers can be converted to dimensions via `calc()` and multiplication, but dimensions cannot be converted to numbers as dividing with dimensions is not supported yet.

 {{ figure_markup(
   image="custom-property-properties.png",
   caption="The most popular property names used with custom properties as a percent of pages.", description="Bar chart of the most popular property names used with custom properties, as a percent of pages.
 Mobile adoption is much higher for each property than their desktop counterparts.
-Custom properties are used on background-color and color on 19% and 15% of mobile pages respectively.
-The remaining properties use custom properties from 9% to 6% in descending order: border, background, border-top, border-bottom, background-image, box-shadow, height, width, border-left, min-height, margin-top, border-right, and border-left-color.
+Custom properties are used on `background-color` and `color` on 19% and 15% of mobile pages respectively.
+The remaining properties use custom properties from 9% to 6% in descending order: `border`, `background`, `border-top`, `border-bottom`, `background-image`, `box-shadow`, `height`, `width`, `border-left`, `min-height`, `margin-top`, `border-right`, and `border-left-color`.
 Desktop adoption is about 4 percentage points smaller.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=16420165&format=interactive", sheets_gid="556945658", sql_file="custom_property_properties.sql"